 [110/2] via 10.0.0.3, 00:15:13, GigabitEthernet0/0

-Task 5: Modify OSPF router IDs based on the following table, and ensure the changes take effect
+Task 5: Based on the following table, modify the OSPF router IDs and ensure that the changes take effect

 Router R1